awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-elastic-ip.rst

 the Elastic IP address before you try to release it.
 Otherwise, |EC2| returns an error (*InvalidIPAddress.InUse*).

-See the :sdk-examples-java-ec2:`complete example <ReleaseAddress.java>`.
+See the :sdk-examples-java-ec2:`complete example <ReleaseAddress.java>` on GitHub.

 More Information